The Water Forum’s overarching research objective is:

 This overarching objective is supported by three sub-objectives:

-- To engage stakeholders to assist in the delivery of research actions designed to support The Water Forum’s Strategic Plan.
+- To engage with stakeholders to identify research knowledge gaps and to assist in the delivery of research actions designed to support the Water Forum’s Strategic Plan.

-- To advance communication and understanding between the scientific research community, policy stakeholders and the public.
+- To synthesise knowledge and research to advance communication and understanding between the scientific research community, policy stakeholders and the public.

 Recent research publications

 June 2022: An Assessment of Policy Coherence and conflicts in water and environmental management